 The Heart meridian is one of the Yin meridians of the Fire element (the Pericardium being the second Yin meridian of this element) and is paired with its Yang counterpart of the Small Intestine meridian (both connect in the tip of the little finger).

-Every full moon in Virgo will affect this meridian, opening up a window of opportunity to more deeply balance this meridian, but also opening up a time where we might feel its imbalances most.
+Every full moon in Leo will affect this meridian, opening up a window of opportunity to more deeply balance this meridian, but also opening up a time where we might feel its imbalances most.
 These windows last from approximately a week before to 4-5 days after – some people will be more sensitive to it and experience a longer period of being affected.